One of the stranger love/hate relationships I’ve had with an album.

 “I’ll tell you what I think.
 If I were one of those people, I would think you were a man, maybe in your mid-thirties, with a very dark past involving drugs, a lot of unhappy experiences, and some serious demons.”

-I forget the rest of what he said, aside from complimenting Gord’s playing and giving me some advice about gain-staging and trying to keep levels out of the red.
-But I found the whole thing flattering and kind of riveting — that he would have these kinds of thoughts, even though there wasn’t one moment on the album that was even a little bit autobiographical or confessional.
+I forget the rest of what he said, aside from complimenting Gord’s playing and giving me some advice about gain staging and trying to keep levels out of the red.
+But I found the whole thing flattering and kind of incredible — that he would have these thoughts, even though there wasn’t one moment on the album that was even a little bit autobiographical or confessional.
 I visualized an audience gathering at a small venue, filling the space with quiet, intense anticipation.
-What would their reaction be when they were confronted not with a grown man, but with a tall, skinny sixteen-year-old who played guitar on his lap, fretting with his thumb?
+What would their reaction be when they were confronted not with a grown man, but a tall, skinny sixteen-year-old who played guitar on his lap, fretting with his thumb?

 I didn’t get an answer to that question until I played my first Mackenzie Hall show eleven years later.
 By then I wasn’t a teenager anymore, and my guitar-playing was a little more evolved.

-As it turned out, Dustin’s description might have been better directed at the very next Papa Ghostface CD.
+And as it turned out, Dustin’s description might have been better directed at the very next Papa Ghostface album.